bbrfkr/suit/Roles/openstack_neutron_controller/README.md

 1.  check neutron database are created
 2.  check privileges of database is set
 3.  check neutron user is created
-2016/11/15
-4.  check admin role is granted to nova user
+4.  check admin role is granted to neutron user
-5.  check nova service entity is created
+5.  check neutron service entity is created
-6.  check endpoints for nova are created
+6.  check endpoints for neutron are created
 7.  check packages are installed
+8.  check plugin.ini symbolic link is created
-8.  check servcie databases is deployed
+9.  check neutron servcie database is deployed
+10. check openstack-nova-api service is running
-9. check services are enabled and started
+11. check services are enabled and started

 ## tests (infrataster)
 nothing